One small business in the UK is hacked successfully every 19 seconds. Are you capable of recovering quickly from a data disaster?

 Manually backing up all of his data is an extremely time-consuming and often quite stressful task, so a backup and disaster recovery company will take it off your plate.

 Combine this with hosted desktops and you can transform the way your business operates.

 When all of your files are backed up automatically and regularly, you can rest assured that your data is constantly being saved remotely and protected by top-rate digital security measures.

 Like the idea of maximising agility, collaboration, productivity and data protection all in a single action?
-To find out more about hosted desktops, get in touch on 01482 751133, email firstname.lastname@example.org or request access.
+To find out more about hosted desktops, get in touch on 01482 751133 or email firstname.lastname@example.org.